Advanced Software (return to the homepage)

 Those in rural communities may feel distanced or isolated from health services, potentially leading to them not getting the help they need.
 Being able to contact their GP without needing to travel long distances to their practice helps to promote patient confidence and independence, whilst reducing possible non-attendances.

 Digitally booking appointments and attending consultations helps patients to take control over their care because they can explain their queries in their own words, in their own time.
-PATCHS breaks down barriers of access to general practice with the use of innovative technology to ensure that all patients can submit requests, improving health equality and patient confidence.
+Patchs breaks down barriers of access to general practice with the use of innovative technology to ensure that all patients can submit requests, improving health equality and patient confidence.

 Flexible access